MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-search.md

 ## Turn on Relevance Search

-The new experience needs to be enabled by the administrator for your organization.
-When Relevance Search is enabled for your environment, you see the search bar in the header.
-Search can be accessed in a familiar and recognizable way in all model-driven Power Apps in that environment.
+To use the new Relevance Search experience, it needs to be turned on for your organization by an administrator.
+When Relevance Search is enabled for an organization, you will see a search bar on the header.
+The new search experience is familiar and easy to recognize.
+Once enabled it’s available across all your model-driven Power Apps in your the organization.
 For more information, see [Configure Relevance Search to improve search results and performance](https://docs.microsoft.com/power-platform/admin/configure-relevance-search-organization).

 ## See recent rows and searches